 Fast forward to today and we see countless studies and documentaries warning of the negative social and ecological effects of the existing food system.
 Obesity, diabetes, compromised food safety, nitrogen infested oceanic dead zones and biodiversity loss all have close linkages to how we grow, eat, and dispose of our food.
 Experts attribute these symptoms to the increasing disconnectedness between the food consumer and food producer where young children, when asked where food comes from, refer to the grocery store.
 We as consumers enter the food system at the point of consumption with no participation in or understanding of how the food got to our plate and how it may be used to grow more food.

 When I think of how troubling it is that we’ve become so removed from something so important to our wellbeing, I start to see the traditions my grandparents inherited in a different light.
-Last summer I started my first garden.
+Years back, I started my first garden.
 It was small and simple but I absorbed and employed as much knowledge as possible from the two individuals who taught me at a very young age about the beauty of becoming more intimate with the food we eat.

 Back in the garden, my grandfather shows me a flourishing avocado plant that grew from an avocado core he planted weeks earlier.
 I am perplexed when he explains that it’s almost impossible to grow avocados in southern Ontario.
 But then why plant it I ask?
 I realize that, to him, the core of the avocado is not waste but life and thus of value to his garden.
 The notion that food waste doesn’t exist is hard-wired into my grandparents’ subconscious, which explains why even leaves from zucchini plants are a rich flavouring for soup.
 When I stop and look at the vines overwhelming the now old canopy, I realize that their role in creating shade is no accident.
 To them, the harvested vegetable or fruit itself is only part of the value the plant provides.
 The different parts of the plant from its roots to its flower represent unique resources depending on the stage of the plant’s life cycle and its position in the garden.